Royal Birth Creates Royal Rethinking

 “Our child was not unreal to me.
 It was not a real child but also it was not unreal.
 Maybe a better way to say it is that the unknown unconceived had been an inner presence.
 A desired and nurtured inner presence.
 Not real but a singular presence in which I had radical faith.
 A presence that could not be substituted or replaced.”

 For Meghan, Harry, the royal family and many others, Mother’s Day — and Father’s Day soon after — will bring joyful inter-generational celebrations.
-There will also be sad reminders for others of parents no longer with us.
+There will also be sad reminders for others of parents no longer with us, complications about broken bonds or bonds never formed.

 Abiding with you all this weekend, dear readers.